 First of all you whisk an egg.
 Then you simply add everything else and work by hand till you get a dough.
 Lastly, you shape the dough into cookies, cut out holes and bake them.
 That’s all there is to it.
 One bowl job.
 Again.
 Nothing else to wash up, not even a rolling pin.
 Love it!

-I hope you enjoy my Sugar Free Peanut Butter Soft Rings as much as I did!
+I hope you love my Sugar Free Peanut Butter Soft Rings as much as I do!

 - whisk whole egg.

 - add salt and vanilla paste and whisk again (a few lumps will be fine).

 - incorporate all other ingredients except chocolate and hazelnut oil.

 - knead the mix by hand quickly until smooth and compact.

 - pre-heat oven to 160ºC fan (180ºC static).

 - take a small amount of pastry, quickly roll it into a ball between your palms, then press it so you have a flat circle shape and lay it on a baking tray lined with parchment paper.